• Skip to primary navigation

 • Preheat the oven to 400 degrees F and prepare a baking sheet with parchment.

 • Add the cold cubed butter to the flour, toss to coat.
-Using a pastry cutter, cut the butter and flour until they are pea size.
+Using a pastry cutter, cut the butter into the flour until they are pea size.
 You can also use two knives to cut the butter and flour.

 • Add the mini chocolate chips to the mixture and mix until combined.

 • In a small bowl, stir the milk and egg yolks just to blend.
 Add this mixture all at once to the flour mixture.
-Gently stir with a fork to begin combining the wet and dry ingredients then add in the candy cane pieces and gently mix, just enough to incorporate.
+Gently stir with a fork to begin combining the wet and dry ingredients and a soft dough forms, then add in the candy cane pieces and gently mix, just enough to incorporate.

 Do not over knead.